Stone tool: Modern uses

 Stone tools are still one of the most successful technologies used by humans.

 The invention of the flintlock gun mechanism in the sixteenth century produced a demand for specially shaped gunflints.
 The gunflint industry survived until the middle of the twentieth century in some places, including in the English town of Brandon.

-Threshing boards with lithic flakes are used in agriculture from Neolithic, and are still used today in the regions where agriculture has not been mechanized and industrialized.
+Threshing boards with lithic flakes are used in agriculture from Neolithic, and are still used today in regions where agriculture has not been mechanized and industrialized.

+The Ohlone people of the San Francisco Bay area see modernization in their social environments, and the stone tools (mortar and pestle) they used in the past are now collected by their descendants, in remembrance of the past histories.

 Glassy stones (flint, quartz, jasper, agate) were used with a variety of iron pyrite or marcasite stones as percussion fire starter tools.
 That was the most common method of producing fire in pre-industrial societies.
 Stones were later superseded by use of steel, ferrocerium and matches.